 Opuntia macrocentra is a much-grown and much-enjoyed prickly pear cactus found in western gardens.
 It is related to O. azurea.
-The flowers are attractive and the pads are often bluish or are purple.
+The flowers are attractive and the pads are often bluish or purplish.

 From Powell and Weedin:

 O. macrocentra plants are spreading to upright plants, 30-60 cm tall or taller.
 Cladodes are obovate to orbicular, 10-20 × 10-20 cm, or the pads are slightly wider than long.
 Spines may be produced on the upper one-fourth of the pad or only in the areoles of the upper edge.
 Occasionally, plants may be essentially spineless.
 The largest spines are often directed upwards.
 Spines are black to reddish-brown and 5-10 cm long.

-Flowers have sharply defined, bright red centers that may be star shaped.
+Flowers have sharply defined, bright red centers that may be star-shaped.
 They are 6-8 cm long and 5.5-8 cm wide.
 The filaments are about 1.5 cm, pale green proximally and cream-colored distally.
 Anthers are yellow.
 The style is cream-colored and 1.7-2 cm long.
 The stigma lobes are cream-colored or pale green.
 The reddish fruit is oboviod, ovoid, or ellipsoid, 3-4.3 cm long, 1.5-3 cm in diameter, and deeply concave.
 The rind is purple and the juice and pulp are pale-purple to clear.
-Seeds are flattened, tan, 3.4-4.5 mm in diameter, 1.5-1.9 mm thick with a broad notch on one side and a prominent raphae.
+Seeds are flattened, tan, 3.4-4.5 mm in diameter, 1.5-1.9 mm thick with a broad notch on one side and prominent raphae.